Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Introduction

 \section{Introduction}

 In theories with local interactions, the connected correlations between two different sites $i$ and $j$ often decay with their spatial separation $|i-j|$.
 Indeed, connected correlations decay exponentially with distance in systems with finite correlation lengths.
 In massless (or critical) theories, this exponential decay is typically replaced by an algebraic drop.
-The detailed understanding of these decays was achieved via numerous investigations that primarily focused on venerable systems with fixed control parameters, e.g., \cite{Ruelle,GJ,matt,jens,jens1,barthel}.
-In the current work, we wish to build on these notions and ask what occurs in a general non-relativistic system, when an intensive parameter such as the average energy density (set, in all but the phase coexistence region where latent heat appears, by the temperature) or external field is varied so that, during transient times, the system is forcefully kept {\it out of thermal equilibrium}.
+The detailed understanding of these decays was achieved via numerous investigations that primarily focused on venerable equilibrium and other systems with fixed control parameters, e.g., \cite{Ruelle,GJ,matt,matt',jens,jens1,jens',sergey,jens2,ali1,ali2} including long range correlations at high temperatures in disparate systems associated with generalized screening lengths \cite{hightus}.
+Pioneering studies examined work-free energy relations in irreversible systems \cite{chris',chris,campisi,Talkner}.
+We wish to build on these notions and ask what occurs in a general (quantum or classical) non-relativistic system, when an intensive parameter such as the average energy density (set, in all but the phase coexistence region where latent heat appears, by the temperature) or external field is varied so that, during transient times, the system is forcefully kept {\it out of thermal equilibrium}.
 We will illustrate that, under these circumstances, extensive fluctuations will generally appear.
 These large fluctuations will imply the existence of connected two point correlation functions that will, on average, {\it remain finite for all spatial separations}.
 If the system returns to equilibrium, these long range correlations may be lost.
-In focusing on driven non-equilibrium systems, our work complements investigations on nontrivial aspects of the interplay between entanglement and thermalization that have witnessed a flurry of activity in recent years in, e.g., studies of operator scrambling \cite{op-scram1,op-scram2} and entanglement growth \cite{ent-growth}.
-Celebrated earlier analysis also suggested fundamental quantum mechanical bounds on the rate on which general thermal systems may become chaotic \cite{juan-martin}.
-The current article does not directly address these and other issues.
-Rather, our main interest lies in the character of driven non-equilibrium systems and the finding of new long range correlations that these systems exhibit.
+In focusing on driven non-equilibrium systems, the quantum facets of our work complement investigations on nontrivial aspects of the interplay between entanglement and thermalization that have witnessed a flurry of activity in recent years in, e.g., studies of operator scrambling \cite{op-scram1,op-scram2} and entanglement growth \cite{ent-growth}.
+Earlier celebrated analysis also suggested fundamental quantum mechanical ``chaos'' bounds in thermal systems \cite{juan-martin}.
+In the current work, we will largely focus on the more precise quantum descriptions.
+Much of our analysis can be replicated for the classical limit of these systems.